hcomet/CheapoDC/CheapoDC/README.md

 You need to connect your ESP32-C3 to your computer via USB to use WebFlash.
 Go to the [WebFlash page](https://hcomet.github.io/CheapoDC/CheapoDCFlash.html) to install CheapoDC on your ESP32-C3.
 Then follow the instructions below in the [First Time Device Configuration](#first-time-device-configuration) section.

-If you prefer to build the firmware yourself using the Arduino IDE, please continue to [Building and Installing CheapoDC](#building-and-installing-CheapoDC)
+If you prefer to build the firmware yourself using the Arduino IDE, please continue to [Building and Installing CheapoDC](#building-and-installing-cheapodc)

->[NOTE!]
->CheapoDC V2.2.0 added Web UI support for a semi-automatic web-based upgrade that preserves your configuration files.
-See the documentation on [Web OTA Update](https://hcomet.github.io/CheapoDC/CheapoDCWebUpdate.html) for details.

 ## Upgrading from a Previous Release